denoland/deno/cli/js/web/README.md

 This directory facilities Web APIs that are available in Deno.

-Please note, that some of implementations might not be completely aligned with specification.
+Please note, that some implementations might not be completely aligned with specification.

-Some of the Web APIs are using ops under the hood, eg. `console`, `performance`.
+Some Web APIs are using ops under the hood, eg. `console`, `performance`.

 ## Implemented Web APIs